Sep 10, 2019 By Victoria Grdina

 A memorial service will be held for him will be held on Saturday, Sept.
 21 at 1 p.m. in the chapel of Lincoln Berean Church (6400 S. 70th St, Lincoln, NE 68516; enter under the cross) followed by a reception.
 A public visitation will be held on Friday, Sept.
 20 from 5:30 to 7 p.m. at the Roper & Sons Funeral Home (3950 Hohensee Dr., Lincoln, NE 68516 on the corner of 40th and Yankee Hill).

-Two memorial funds with the University of Nebraska Foundation and Union Bank and Trust have also been established to support the Swanson family.
+Two memorial funds with the University of Nebraska Foundation and Union Bank and Trust have also been established.
+Details are being finalized on how Swanson Memorial Fund donations will be used.
 Learn more about making donations here.

 David Swanson’s impact extended far beyond research.
 As a tribute to him, the Department of Computer Science and Engineering has collected a few kind words and memories from members of the university community whose lives he touched: